yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/customize-sign-up-form.md

 ## Next step

-Go to [Setup email notifications]({{< ref "/product-stack/tyk-enterprise-developer-portal/getting-started/setup-email-notifications" >}}) to setup email notifications guide which completes this tutorial.
+Visit [Setup email notifications]({{< ref "/product-stack/tyk-enterprise-developer-portal/getting-started/setup-email-notifications" >}}) to learn how to setup email notifications guide, which completes this tutorial.